RentaProfessor/BLACKBOXLIMITEDVERSION/README.md

 BLACK BOX is a complete offline software stack designed for elderly users to manage passwords and voice memos using natural speech interaction.
 The system runs on an NVIDIA Jetson Orin Nano 8GB with a 7-inch touchscreen, USB microphone, and USB speaker.

+**Verified for JetPack 6.0 (L4T 36.3)** — earlier JetPack 5.x releases will not work due to dependency mismatches in TensorRT-LLM and Python 3.10 ABI.

 ## Features

 - **Voice Recognition**: GPU-optimized Whisper.cpp with VAD for elderly speech patterns